 No one was ever turned away; if there was a need he met it.
 Dr. Mulherin’s heart was bigger than his wallet.
 In 1958, after 6 years of struggling financially depending on the parents who were able to pay and donations from the community, a concerned citizen recognized the need to keep the Home in existence and went to United Way.
 It was the following year the Mulherin Custodial Home became a United Way Agency.

 We are licensed by the State of Alabama Department of Public Health, meeting all life and safety codes, but receive no State or Federal funding (as we have more than 16 Residents).
 We now serve 30 developmentally delayed adults who are unable to function independently.
 Mulherin Custodial Home is a residential program in which 24 hour care is given, in a family surrounding, with a great deal of tender, loving care.
-We transport 10 of our Residents to day programs where they receive training and/or services.
-Residents that can, participate in SNAP Bowling, attend church and many other social and recreational activities.
+Residents that can, attend church and many other social and recreational activities.
 Mulherin truly is home to the residents that live here.

 Because we do not receive any Federal, State or City funding at this time, our funding must come from other sources.
 Currently, our funding comes from three sources: